16 Clear Signs You’re About to Be Hacked

 You Give Away Too Many Hints on Social Media

 “Posting sensitive information on social networking profiles like your date of birth, your pet’s name, family names—these can all be used against you.”—Jason Hart, VP and CTO for Data Protection at Gemalto.
-Now, find out the phone call scams that you should avoid, too.
 Plus: Check out these other safe home security projects and tips.